Colga F.C.: History

+In 2022, Colga men's team won promotion to the Galway Premier Division, the top tier of the Galway & District League.
+In the 2025–26 season, Colga won the Galway Premier Division for the first time in the club's history.
+The club also qualified for their first Connacht Junior Cup final the same season.

 Ground

-Colga's home ground is located within the woodland setting of old Kilcornan Lodge, beside Clarenbridge village.
-The club owns the 16-acre site which houses 2 main grass pitches and a training area.
-In addition, a full sized 4G astro was completed in December 2023.
+Colga's home ground is situated at Kilcornan Lodge, beside Clarenbridge village and within Kilcornan Woods.
+The club owns the 16-acre site which houses two full-size grass pitches and a training area.
+In addition, a full sized artificial turf pitch was completed in December 2023.